peachieeeee/peachieeeee/README.md

-- 👋 Hi, I’m @peachieeeee
+- 👋 Hi, I’m @peachie
-- 👀 I’m interested in ...
+- 👀 I’m interested in Music and games and more.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning How music is good for you.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idek
-- 📫 How to reach me ...
+- 📫 How to reach me (Discord "B͢͢͢illy#0001"
+-

 <!---
 peachieeeee/peachieeeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.